Skip to Content

 Country gate

 Independent of the switcher pattern.
-When enabled, the first-time visitor sees a centered modal:
+When enabled, the first-time visitor sees a dismissible suggestion toast (not a centered modal) with generic copy:

-Mercer detects the visitor’s country via Shopify’s request.country which is server-side geo-IP.
+Mercer detects the visitor’s country client-side via Shopify’s /browsing_context_suggestions.json browsing-context endpoint (which is itself IP-resolved server-side).
 No third-party geolocation is used.
-The modal does not appear if:
+The toast does not appear if:

-• The visitor has already dismissed it (cookie set).
+• The visitor has already dismissed it (dismissal recorded in localStorage).

-• The detected country matches the active country.
+• The detected country and language both match the active market (nothing to suggest).

 • No localization options are configured for the detected country (so the switch would be a no-op).

-To enable: Theme settings → Markets → First-visit country gate.
+To enable: Theme settings → Markets → Country selection prompt.

 Pricing pattern